jen-p/jens-portfolio-2024/README.md

 ```bash
 npm run start
 ```
-## Replacing the fonts
+## Replacing fonts
-- Replace the fonts you want to use globally in the /components/layout.js file
+- Replace the fonts you want to use globally in the /components/layout.js and /styles/_type.scss files.
+-

 ## Learn More